Brookhaven to take part in $1.5B shoreline protection project

 Babylon, East Hampton and Southampton towns and Suffolk County also have signed project partnership agreements, D'Ambrosio said.

-Islip Town spokeswoman Caroline Smithtown said officials there expect to sign an agreement soon.
+Islip Town spokeswoman Caroline Smith said officials there expect to sign an agreement soon.